johan-st/jst.dev/README.md

 - [ ] change footer
 - [ ] go through styling and make it clearer
 - [ ] add chatGPT for logged in users
+- [ ] revoke sentry key and set up a secret